-In October 2018, Mayor Barrett signed Milwaukee’s Complete Streets policy into law.
+In October 2018, former Mayor Barrett signed Milwaukee’s Complete Streets policy into law.
 This policy was unanimously passed by Common Council on October 16, 2018 and was the result of over a year of hard work and close collaboration between the Department of Public Works, the Council, other city departments, and many community partners.

 Complete Streets integrate people and place by making it safe, enjoyable, and convenient to walk, bike, take transit, or simply experience our streets and public spaces – no matter one’s age or ability.
 There is no singular design for a Complete Street; a quiet residential street may already function well for all people, whereas a busy commercial corridor may require wider sidewalks, curb extensions, and protected bike lanes.
 A Complete Streets approach integrates people and place into all phases of a project, from planning and design through construction.